History of Lothian Buses: Origins to 1956

-In the period of 1920–5, the experience of running buses at high frequency (every 3 mins) on busy city routes to temporarily replace cable trams exposed the early designs' weaknesses - the vibration issues (particularly bad due to Edinburgh's paved streets), the low capacity and narrow doors in comparison to trams, and the fact that, despite their speed advantage between stops, longer load/unload times often meant they were slower overall.
+Between 1920 and 1925, the experience of running buses at high frequency (every 3 mins) on busy city routes to temporarily replace cable trams exposed the early designs' weaknesses – the vibration issues (particularly bad due to Edinburgh's paved streets), the low capacity and narrow doors in comparison to trams, and the fact that, despite their speed advantage between stops, longer load/unload times often meant they were slower overall.
 In some cases, the buses were so unpopular they were removed and replaced with electric trams.
 On the other hand, they were showing their usefulness in other areas.
-Because of this, by 1925 the department's manager was of the opinion that trams should still be used for the heaviest and busiest loadings, but never for new routes with a frequency less than 6 per hour, while buses would still remain employed on routes either complementing or connecting existing tram lines, or on routes that were unsuitable or uneconomic for trams.
-He nonetheless advocated for the bus as a necessary part of new housing developments such as Lochend, where revenue growth over time was evident, and considered the vibration issue solved since the introduction of pneumatic tyres.
-He concluded that as both modes are so inter-dependent, they "should be considered as a single transport organization for the city."
+Because of this, by 1925, the department's manager believed trams should be retained for the heaviest and busiest loadings but never for new routes with a frequency of less than 6 per hour, while buses would remain employed on routes either complementing or connecting existing tram lines or on routes that were unsuitable or uneconomic for trams.
+He nonetheless advocated for the bus as a necessary part of new housing developments such as Lochend, where revenue growth over time was evident and considered the vibration issue solved since the introduction of pneumatic tyres.
+He concluded that as both modes are so interdependent, they "should be considered as a single transport organization for the city."

-The effect of motor bus tyres (which at that time were solid rubber) on the road surface was an early issue.
+The effect of solid rubber motor bus tyres on the road surface was an early issue.
 Reimbursement for repairing the damage to the roads in Holyrood Park by the tour charabancs was laid down as a condition of operating there in the 1921 season.
-In 1921 the city deputy surveyor found that no undue damage was being done by buses on tarmacked roads, with some not damaged at all, but water-bound macadam surfaces and sett paving without concrete underlay were vulnerable to rutting and other issues.
-On one hilly route, after residents complained of vibration caused by the buses, various remedies were deployed - limiting the speed to 8 mph, descent in gear, and the fitting of super-cushion tyres (Dunlop and North British).
-The 8 mph limit was also necessary in granite paved sections of running, which were extensive in Edinburgh.
+In 1921, the city deputy surveyor found that no undue damage was being done by buses on tarmacked roads, with some not damaged at all, but water-bound macadam surfaces and sett paving without concrete underlay were vulnerable to rutting and other issues.
+On one hilly route, after residents complained of vibration caused by the buses, various remedies were deployed – limiting the speed to 8 mph, descent in gear, and fitting of super-cushion tyres (Dunlop and North British).
+The speed limit was also necessary for granite paved sections of running, which were extensive in Edinburgh.

-This record of the early introduction of buses was hailed by Commercial Motor magazine in the mid 1920s as a sign of the Edinburgh authority's foresight in recognising "the part which the motorbus was destined ultimately to play in the solution of the passenger transport problems of the age", contrasting it with Glasgow Corporation which, despite having twice the population of Edinburgh, had only begun bus services in December 1924.
+This record of the early introduction of buses was hailed by The Commercial Motor in 1926 as a sign of the Edinburgh authority's foresight in recognising "the part which the motorbus was destined ultimately to play in the solution of the passenger transport problems of the age".
+This was contrasted with Glasgow Corporation, which, despite having twice the population of Edinburgh, had only begun bus services in December 1924.